NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
+    -u, --cluster-name=     non default hosting cluster
     -v, --svm=              non default svm name
-    -a, --aggregate=        Aggregate to use when creating new volume (flexvol volumes only).
+    -a, --aggregate=        Aggregate to use when creating new volume (flexvol) or optional comma seperated aggrlist when specific aggregates are required for FG.
     -d, --snapshot-policy=  Snapshot policy to apply for new volume.
     -e, --export-policy=    NFS export policy to use when exporting new volume.
     -g, --gid=              Unix filesystem group id (gid) to apply when creating new volume (ex.
 '0' for root group).